Samannud: Modern history

-Samannud violently resisted the Muslim conquest of Egypt in 639, and remained rebellious for some time thereafter; the city revolted four times in the first half of the eighth century.
+During the Battle of Sebennytos, Samannud resisted the Muslim conquest of Egypt in 641, and remained rebellious for some time thereafter; the city revolted four times in the first half of the eighth century.
 Three Coptic Patriarchs came from Samannud: John III, Cosmas II, and John V. The 12th-century Coptic philologist Yuhanna al-Samannudi also came from Samannud, and served as its bishop.

 Samannud's bishopric remained active through the late thirteenth century, indicating the presence of a large Christian population at the time.

 In 1843, John Gardner Wilkinson described it as a place of some size, with the usual bazaars of the large towns of Egypt, and famous for its pottery, which was sent to Cairo.

 The 1885 Census of Egypt recorded Samannud as a city in its own district in Gharbia Governorate; at that time, the population of the city was 11,550 (5,686 men and 5,864 women).